 Getting Started

-Before we can start you’ll need to install Python + PyCharm Community Edition.
+Before we can start you’ll need to install Pythonarrow-up-right + PyCharm Community Editionarrow-up-right.
 It’ll help point out any errors in your script and offer useful suggestions for your code.
-A zip archive with all the project files can be found here.
+A zip archive with all the project files can be found herearrow-up-right.

 1. Install Python